Kualid/AnBox86/README.md

 # Anbox86

-A set of scripts to install box86 and wine on a termux proot for arm64 devices.
+A script to install box86 and wine on a termux proot for arm64 devices.

 # Instructions